 Bay Windows Guide

 Bay windows have a large center window flanked by two smaller windows - usually double hung or casement window - at an angle.
-Bay windows are the centerpieces of many great rooms and views, and project out from the wall providing an opportunity for additional light and a more spacious feel.
-Appreciated by all, bay windows can add charm to a traditionally designed home or create great views and sight lines in a contemporary setting.
+These windows are the centerpieces of many great rooms and views, and project out from the wall providing an opportunity for additional light and a more spacious feel.
+Appreciated by all, bay style windows can add charm to a traditionally designed home or create great views and sight lines in a contemporary setting.
 Read below for more information on the features, pros and cons, price, and other details of bay windows.

 About Bay Windows

 This window style is a highly sought after home feature that is simultaneously sophisticated and simple in design.
 They are composed of three windows that make up a half hexagon and extend outward from the face of the home.
 Bays are different from bow windows, which are composed of four or five windows and form a flatter and more curved shape.
 These windows offer great views and seamlessly make the outdoors the focal point of any room.

 Bay windows have a large stationary picture window in the center that does not open and a double hung window on either side.
 Double hungs are traditional windows that open by sliding up and down vertically.

 Highly skilled local installers in your neighborhood!